oppia/oppia-web-developer-docs/Google-Summer-of-Code-2017.md

 1. Complete a full, implementation-ready spec that includes mocks, corner cases and tests.
 Implement all the necessary datastore and backend logic.

 1. Implement and launch the playtesting frontend.
-At least three playtests should have been completed by students using the new system.
+At least three user playtests should have been completed using the new system.

 1. Implement and launch functionality for showing the playtest data to the exploration authors, so that they can use it to improve the exploration.
 Gather feedback from exploration authors and make further improvements as needed.

 **Notes**:
 - How can we make it easy for students to start the process of playtesting an exploration?
-One avenue might be the learner dashboard, but there should probably also be an in-exploration way to do this (or a good argument for why not).
+One avenue might be the learner dashboard, but perhaps there should also be an in-exploration way to do this (or a good argument for why not).
 - Would it be possible to get feedback from students who do not complete an exploration?
-In any case, we should make it easy for learners to report that they are stuck or feeling lost on a particular card (and explain why).
+In any case, we should make it easy for learners to report that they're stuck or feeling lost on a particular card (and explain why).
-- Here are some ideas for things that might be worth considering.
+- Here are some ideas for other things that might be worth considering.
 Note that these are just ideas; they should be evaluated based on how useful the data would be to the exploration authors versus how much of an additional burden they impose on the playtester.
+Feel free to incorporate other ideas of your own that are not listed here, too.
   - At the outset, perhaps we could ask the user for the context in which they're playtesting this (e.g., are they a teacher, or are they part of a classroom working with the Oppia team, or did they randomly stumble across the exploration while browsing the site), since doing so might provide useful information for exploration authors.
   - Perhaps we could give students the opportunity to link to a "Let's play" video of their experience on YouTube.
-  - Perhaps we could track additional statistics of explorations played under playtesting (e.g. the number of times the playtester submitted an answer to a particular card, or the amount of time spent at each card) and include that with the playtest report.
+  - Perhaps we could track additional statistics of explorations played under playtesting (e.g. the number of times the playtester submitted an answer to a particular card, or the amount of time spent at each card) and include that alongside the playtest report.

 A good proposal should discuss these issues and describe an appropriate UX.
 It's important to pay attention to details of the playtester’s critical user journey, as well as to think through exactly what information would be useful for the exploration author, and be very concrete about what you intend to do.
 Privacy considerations should also be taken into account.

 ## Improving the feedback flow

 **Aim:** Currently, learners can provide exploration authors with free-form feedback through the site, or via dedicated playtesting of lessons.
 We want to make it easy for this feedback to get integrated back into the lesson.
-A possible way to do this is to have a page that surfaces such feedback for all featured explorations, so that any logged-in user can take a piece of free-form feedback and turn it into a suggested edit for that exploration that the original author can subsequently approve/reject.
+A possible way to do this is to have a page that surfaces such feedback for all featured explorations, so that any logged-in user can take a piece of free-form feedback and turn it into a suggested edit for that exploration that the original author can subsequently approve/reject (similar to how a GitHub user can take an issue and turn it into a PR).
 The aim of this project is to build this page.

 **Skills/knowledge required**:
 - UX design